mtuann/backdoor-ai-resources/README.md

 ## Backdoor Learning Papers
-This GitHub repository contains an updated list of Federated Learning papers as of **June 23, 2025**.
+This GitHub repository contains an updated list of Federated Learning papers as of **July 01, 2025**.

 - The resources are collected from various sources, including arXiv, NeurIPS, ICML, ICLR, ACL, EMNLP, AAAI, IJCAI, KDD, CVPR, ICCV, ECCV, NIPS, IEEE, ACM, Springer, ScienceDirect, Wiley, Nature, Science, and other top AI/ML conferences and journals.
 - For a better reading experience, visit the [Shinyapps website](https://mtuann.shinyapps.io/research-papers/).